mattjbones/MAX7219.js/README.md

 ## API

-* Constructor __**`MAX7219(device, count, callback)`**__
+* Constructor __**`MAX7219(bus, device=0, count, callback)`**__

 Initializes an instance of the controller abstraction.
-The `device` argument is a string specifying the SPI device on which the controller is wired.
-For example, `"/dev/spidev1.0"`.
-The optional `count` argument specifies the total number of chips when several MAX7219s are daisy-chained.
+The `bus` argument is a number specificying the SPI bus to use and `device` argument is a number specifying the SPI device on which the controller is wired, defaults to 0.
+For example, `MAX7219(1,0)` would target SPI device `/dev/spidev1.0`.
+The optional `count` argument specifies the total number of chips when several MAX7219s are daisy-chained [untested].

 * __**`setActiveController(index)`**__